Obstacles and explosions

-Despite the many challenges of running a mediæval procession through modern London the Lord Mayor’s Show hasn’t been cancelled since 1852, when it made way for the Duke of Wellington’s funeral.
+Despite the many challenges of running a mediaeval procession through modern London, the Lord Mayor’s Show hasn’t been cancelled since 1852, when it made way for the Duke of Wellington’s funeral.

-The Show has occasionally had to adapt to its circumstances.
+We have occasionally had to adapt to circumstances.
 1915 was a recruiting Show, in which thousands of volunteers were supposed to fall in behind the Coach but were deterred by the terrible weather.
-In World War 2 the Show became frugal, the State Coach packed away and the pageantry replaced with a brisk military parade.
-Even so, at the height of the Blitz, the Lord Mayor still travelled to Westminster to pledge his loyalty to the Crown.
+In World War 2 the Show became frugal, with the State Coach packed away and the pageantry reduced to a brisk military parade, but even so the Lord Mayor still travelled to Westminster at the height of the Blitz to pledge his loyalty to the Crown.

 The route of the modern show was fixed in 1952, but still it occasionally has to be diverted around roadworks or construction.
 This too is nothing new.
 In 1676 the Court of Aldermen approved a change of route:

 Perhaps the biggest change in the Pageantmaster's role in recent years comes from the security requirements of a modern event.
 In 1761 the Prime Minister - William Pitt - took part.
-He was so popular at the time that the crowds mobbed his carriage and kissed his horses.
+He was so much loved at the time that the crowds mobbed his carriage and kissed his horses.

-Even if the prime minister were that popular, or on a horse, the security around the modern Show makes a repetition unlikely.
+These days, even if the prime minister were that popular, the security around the modern Show makes a mass horse-kissing unlikely.
 The policemen and women that you see on the day are the visible and friendly tip of a huge security operation that keeps both the procession and the spectators safe.
 Just one example: every single one one of the 3,500 manholes and 197 vacant properties on the route will have been searched and sealed before you get there on the day.